 You can follow her on Twitter at @Nedra and visit her website at social-marketing.com.

-This will be your introduction to the project and will give you all the information you need to listen to and engage with the Re-Quilibrium conversations.
+Your introduction to the project, this episode gives you all the information you need to listen to and engage with the Re-Quilibrium conversations.

 Don’t let the conversation end here.
 Discuss this episode in the comments section below or on Twitter any time using #ReQPod1.
 And don’t forget to follow us on Twitter, Instagram and Facebook.
 Our name for all accounts is @ReQPod.